bengonzalez01/Arduino-Data-Visualization/README.md

 There are currently two files in this repository:
 1. The Arduino_Data_Collection_and_Basic_Visualization.ipynb file where I was doing the processing and visualizing of data. __(In order to see the visualizations you have to scroll down past the output of the run() function which shows all of data retrieval being completed)__
 2. The Sensors_Data_Ouput.ino file which is the code that I was running on the Arduino during the time that I was doing the data collection.
+This file accompanies the Arduino_Data_Collection_and_Basic_Visualization.ipynb file.
+3. The Arduino_Real_Time_Data_Plotting.py file is where I did the real-time plotting of the light sensor data.
+This will infinitely plot data until the code is manually stopped.
+4. The Light_Sensor_Test.ino is the code that I was running on the Arduino at the time of real-time data plotting.
+This file accompanies the Arduino_Real_Time_Data_Plotting.py file.

 ## Technologies
 Project is created with: